telerik/blazor-docs/components/grid/selection/cells.md

 To select a range of cells in one or more columns, hold the **Shift** key, while clicking on the first and last cell of the range.
 To select or deselect multiple cells that don't belong to a range, hold the **Ctrl** key.

 You can also select a cell range by holding and dragging the mouse cursor.
 The dragging motion defines the diagonal of a rectangle and the Grid will select the cells under this rectangle.
 This kind of cell selection depends on the `DragToSelect` parameter in [`GridSelectionSettings`]({%slug grid-selection-overview%}#enable-row-or-cell-selection).
-The default value of `DragToSelect` is `true` and in this case standart text selection is not supported.
+The default value of `DragToSelect` is `true` and in this case standard browser text selection is not supported.

 To enable cell selection: